 No. Simply stated, Fair Housing Laws prohibit discrimination based on: race, color, religion, creed, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, genetic information, and military status.
 In addition, it is important to check local fair housing laws.
 However, the LV™ report does not contain any questions pertaining to any of the above.

 There are a number of methods we use to determine the legitimacy of the responding landlords/property managers.
 This starts with the information they use to register an account with us.
 If we determine they are not legitimate, we disable their account and if a report was generated, we remove it from the tenant’s history.
-Currently, we have a database of over 2000 verfified property managers/landlords.
+Currently, our nationwide database contains over 66,500 verfified property managers/landlords and is growing daily.